livepeer/Playback-Policy-Sample-App/README.md

 # ![Livepeer Studio Logo](public/favicon.ico) Livepeer Studio Sample App

-A sample application that demonstrates the features of Livepeer Studio
+A sample application that demonstrates the features of Plyaback Policy for Livepeer Studio

 # ⏱ Quick Start